OpenEuroLLM/pii-masking-oellm/README.md

       --pii-mode extract
    ```

+After submitting jobs, the `.jsonl` file used for tracking will be updated with the generated job id's and a placeholder "`PENDING`" job status.

 Allowed parameters for job submission Python script:

 | Parameter | Type | Required | Default | Description |